iniyannatarajan/zagros/docs/source/usage.rst

 .. note:: The DIE and DDE Jones matrices kwargs to predict_vis() corresponding to both ant1 and ant2 must be the same; the Hermitian conjugate will be performed inside africanus;
           no need for the user to do this externally.

-.. note:: This repo is intended to serve as a template.
-For the analysis of more specific models, a few more scripts or child repos will be added.
+.. note:: The zagros.py script can be used as a template to analyse more complex source and instrumental effects.